Arbitration Clauses In Employment Contracts: Everything You Need to Know

 Sometimes the potential employee does have some power and can ask for the arbitration clause to be removed from the contract, especially if this person is, or would be, an asset to the company.
 Employers will sometimes allow an employee to sign a modified version of a contract.

 If you need help with arbitration clauses in employment contracts, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.